-If you’ve made a recent trip to the furniture store and are missing the IKEA meatballs already, don’t despair.
-The company have shared their unique recipe for Swedish meatballs online, along with illustrated instructions in the style of their furniture set-up manuals.
+If you've made a recent trip to the furniture store and are missing the IKEA meatballs already, don't despair.
+The company have shared their unique recipe for Swedish meatballs online, along with illustrated instructions in the style of a flat-pack manual.

 - 500g beef mince

 - 1 clove of garlic, crushed or minced